If you are looking for a chicken breed that is pretty as well as practical, you might want to consider raising the Speckled Sussex chicken.

 Just keep this in mind if you plan on raising a Speckled Sussex chicken within a flock of larger birds, like Cornish Crosses or Jersey Giants.

 You will also want to be mindful of where you purchase your Speckled Sussex chickens.
 There are lots of reputable breeders out there, but there are just as many who will try to pass off a hybrid bird as a purebred Speckled Sussex chicken.
+Yet, this issue could arise for any chicken breed, so be cautious when finding a breeder.

-If a purebred lineage – and all the classic traits of a Speckled Sussex chicken – matter to you, then you’ll stn to make sure you choose a breeder that produces healthy, energetic birds from reliable breeding stock.
+If a purebred lineage – and all the classic traits of a Speckled Sussex chicken – matter to you, then you’ll need to make sure you choose a breeder that produces healthy, energetic birds from reliable breeding stock.
 If you’re new to buying chickens, you may want to consult the American Sussex Association or the American Sussex Breeders Association.

 A final note to keep in mind is that you will want to be careful about what you are feeding your Speckled Sussex chickens.
 If you are raising only hens and only want to raise them for egg production, a layer feed is best.
 This will contain all the calcium your chickens need to lay healthy, beautiful eggs.